Laser Hair Removal

 What can I expect during treatments with Laser Hair Removal?

-Depending on the laser or light source used, you and the technician will need to wear appropriate eye protection.
+At Totality, the Lumenis M22 IPL is used for laser hair removal.
+You and the technician will need to wear appropriate eye protection.
 It will also be necessary to protect the outer layers of your skin with a cold gel or special cooling device.
 This will help the laser light penetrate the skin.
 Next, the technician will give a pulse of light to the treatment area and watch the area for several minutes to make sure the best settings were used and to check for reactions.
 When the procedure is completed, you may be given ice packs, anti-inflammatory creams or lotions, or cold water to ease any discomfort.
-It is recommended you schedule your next treatment four later.
-You’ll get treatments until hair stops growing.
+It is recommended you schedule your next treatment four weeks later.
+You’ll need to continue treatments until hair stops growing.

 What aftercare is recommended following a Laser Hair Removal treatment?

 For a day or two afterward, the treated area of your skin will look and feel like it’s sunburned.
-Cool compresses and moisturizers may help.
+Cool compresses and moisturizers may help ease any discomfort.
 If your face was treated, you can wear makeup the next day.
 Over the next month, your treated hair will fall out.
 Wear sunscreen for the following month to help prevent temporary changes in the color of the treated skin.